UA-ACUASI-Engineering/UAVReaders/README.md

 ## Usage from Python

-Right now, as this module has not yet been uloaded to PyPI or anything like that, usage is a bit more complicated (hopefully not too complicated, though)!
+Right now, as this module has not yet been uploaded to PyPI or anything like that, usage is a bit more complicated (hopefully not too complicated, though)!
 There are a few build-time dependencies that you need to install before building the package.